Chapter 6

 own way, and you were not under His protection.

-had authority over you.
-However, when you responded to God's
+who had authority over you.
+However, when you responded to

-invitation and made a choice to turn your life over to Jesus, you
+God's invitation and made a choice to turn your life over to Jesus,

-as He saw best.
-At that time you probably didn’t know the full
+you as He saw best.
+At that time you probably didn’t know the

-impact of your decision.
-But from the moment you made Jesus
+full impact of your decision.
+But from the moment you made

-your Lord, He had your permission to do whatever it took to direct
+Jesus your Lord, He had your permission to do whatever it took

 God Does Not Afflict You